-We often take calls at Landmark from homeowners who have been told by their local planning authority that a bat survey must be submitted as part of a domestic planning application, such as for a small-scale development involving house improvement, extension or roof works.This can be unwelcome news and can cause delay to what is, essentially, relatively minor development work.
+We often take calls at The Landmark Practice from homeowners who have been told by their local planning authority that a bat survey must be submitted as part of a planning application, such as for a small-scale development involving house improvement, extension or roof works.This can be unwelcome news and can cause delay to what is, essentially, relatively minor development work.

-All British bats are fully protected under the Wildlife & Countryside Act 1981 (as amended) and The Conservation of Habitats and Species Regulations 2010.
+All British bats are fully protected under the Wildlife and Countryside Act 1981 (as amended) and The Conservation of Habitats and Species Regulations 2017.
 This legislation makes it an offence to destroy, damage or block access to a bat roost, or to deliberately or recklessly disturb, injure or kill any UK bat.
 Anyone disturbing a bat or interfering with its resting place, such as a roost site, is likely to be committing an offence.

 The first step, a building inspection, involves a visit by an experienced ecologist to make a brief external and internal assessment of features of potential interest to bats.
-Based on the survey information, the building will then be categorised according to its potential to support roosting bats, and an assessment will also be made of the potential for surrounding habitats to support bats.
+Based on the survey information, the building will then be categorised according to its potential to support roosting bats (high, medium, low) and an assessment will also be made of the potential for surrounding habitats to support bats.

-There is no reason to assume that the presence of features used by roosting bats will prevent the grant of planning permission.
+The presence of bat roosts within your building will not result in planning permission being denied.
 The project ecologist, working alongside the client, architect and other technical advisers, is normally able to suggest ways to avoid development impacts on bats, such as careful timing of works or adapting the scheme design to avoid unacceptable impacts, which will allow the development to proceed.
-All of this means that it makes good sense to commission and complete bat surveys with time to spare before submission of a planning application.
+Roosting features for bats will be need to be incorporated into the design.

 Once planning permission is granted

 When planning permission is granted it is likely that conditions will be attached to the Decision Notice.
 Any conditions relating to bats which deal with how the development will be implemented should normally be discharged before any works begin.
 Other conditions, usually for more complex sites, may include measures to monitor bat activity once development is completed.
 In this situation, the planning authority may ask for details of how the monitoring will be done before the development can be started or occupied (e.g. a Bat Monitoring Strategy document).
 Another common bat related planning condition is for a lighting plan to ensure important areas for bats are protected from light pollution.
 The bat conservation trust brought out new guidance in 2018 in relationship to bats and lighting.

-For development for which there is no way that works can be carried out that avoids impacts, is to seek a development licence from Natural England (also known as European Protected Species Licence EPSL).
+For development for which there is no way that works can be carried out that avoids impacts to bats a development licence must be sought from Natural England (also known as European Protected Species Licence EPSL).
 The licence application can only be submitted once planning permission is granted and must be prepared by a qualified ecologist.
 The licence itself must be issued prior to any development activities taking place, so this route can cause delays to development.
 We have several licenced bat workers within the Ecology team.